avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 You **don't** need to power-down your SonoPlus when you add or remove USB devices.

-## Step 5: Additional USB storage devices
+## Installing additional USB storage devices

 You can include up to nine USB storage devices on your SonoPlus (subject to using one or more USB hubs to expand the number of USB ports).
 Prepare them all using the process outlined in **Step 1** above, but **name** the second device **SONOPLUS2**, the third **SONOPLUS3**, and so on.